 (ii) each person who provided comments or each designated party.

-(D) A person who receives a copy of the report under Subsection (c), above, may submit to the board written exceptions to the report.
+(D) A person who receives a copy of the report under Subsection (c), above, may submit to the Board written exceptions to the report.

-(E) If the hearing was conducted by a quorum of the board and if the presiding officer prepared a record of the hearing, the presiding officer shall determine whether to prepare and submit a report to the board under this section.
+(E) If the hearing was conducted by a quorum of the Board and if the presiding officer prepared a record of the hearing, the presiding officer shall determine whether to prepare and submit a report to the Board under this section.

 (3) Time for Board Action on Certain Permit Matters.
 In the case of hearings before the Board involving original permit applications, or applications for permit amendments, the Board must act within 60 calendar days after the date the final hearing is concluded, for either an uncontested or contested-case hearing.
 This time limitation may be extended by the Board if permitted by Chapter 36 of the Texas Water Code.